OUR COMMITMENT to PRIVACY and SECURITY

 THE EQUIFAX SECURITY BREACH - WHAT YOU CAN DO

-Equifax, one of the the three major credit bureau agencies, recently announced a large data breach of their system.
+Equifax, one of the three major credit bureau agencies, recently announced a large data breach of their system.
 While this breach does not affect the Florida Capital Bank system, we understand that this incident may cause concern for you and the safety of your financial information.
 To help you better understand the issues concerning this situation and what you can do to safeguard your information, here is a helpful document of frequently asked questions provided by The American Bankers Association.
 Below is some additional information on the measures we take to ensure the safety of our customers' information.
-If you have any questions or concerns, please email our Compliance Team at email@example.com.
+If you have any questions or concerns, please email Consumer Complaints at email@example.com.
 (This email is for Consumers only and any use by a business for soliciting services will be reported to applicable regulatory authorities for abuse).

 We take data security very seriously and use many different systems to protect our customers’ information.